Contrastive vision-language learning with paraphrasing and negation: Related Work

-Recently, LaCLIP \citep{fan2023improving} addressed the data augmentation asymmetry in CLIP by training using a random mix of original captions and diverse variations of LLM-generated \textit{rewrites}.
+To address data augmentation asymmetry in CLIP, LaCLIP \citep{fan2023improving} used a random mix of original captions and diverse variations of LLM-generated \textit{rewrites}.
 ParaCLIP \citep{kim2024finetuning} introduced a more targeted paraphrasing generation using an LLM to clean up noisy captions, generating better paraphrasing data to finetune the text encoder.
 They showed that it is possible to enhance the performance of CLIP models by including retrieval with paraphrasing.
-LLip \citep{lavoie2024modeling} challenged CLIP’s assumption of a single image embedding, proposing instead a set of visual mixture tokens combined via multi-head attention to match diverse captions.
-DreamLIP \citep{zheng2024dreamlip} explored the semantic richness of long, detailed captions.
-With the understanding that each sentence in the long caption often described a partial aspect of the image, DreamLIP sampled sub-captions to construct multiple positive pairs against image patches.
-It introduced a grouped subcaption-specific loss to match the embedding of these sub-captions with corresponding local image patches.
-This fine grained alignment enabled better performance over CLIP without requiring significantly more data.
+LLip \citep{lavoie2024modeling} challenged CLIP’s assumption of a single image embedding, proposing instead a set of visual mixture tokens combined via multi-head attention to account for diverse captions.
+With the understanding that each sentence in a long caption may describe a partial aspect of the image, DreamLIP \citep{zheng2024dreamlip} sampled sub-captions to construct multiple positive pairs against image patches.
+This fine-grained alignment enabled better performance over CLIP without requiring significantly more data.
 LLip and DreamLIP showed the viability of associating an image with diverse textual descriptions.
-Our work takes inspiration from that, although by contrast with the above approaches our method seeks to preserve CLIP’s modularity.
+Our work takes inspiration from that work, although by contrast with LLip and DreamLIP, we seek to preserve CLIP’s modularity.

 Another line of research has been focused on enforcing semantic exclusivity for negation, that is, training CLIP models to push apart embeddings that are semantically opposite even when they share high lexical similarity.
-CoN-CLIP \citep{singh2024learn} introduced the CC-Neg dataset which paired images with their corresponding original captions as well as negated captions generated by an LLM.
-Negation terms are inserted into the subject and predicate-object pairs.
-Their modified contrastive loss explicitly separated image embeddings from the embeddings of those negated captions.
-This inspired our formulation of a negation loss.
-Similarly, TripletCLIP \citep{Patel2024-ur} generated fully synthetic vision-language negative pairs: an LLM created hard negative captions and a text-to-image model synthesized corresponding negative images.
-Training then used a triplet loss to align positive image-caption pairs and push away negative pairs.
+CoN-CLIP \citep{singh2024learn} introduced the CC-Neg dataset which paired images with their captions and negated captions generated by an LLM.
+A modified contrastive loss seeks to separate image embeddings from those of negated captions.
+This inspired the formulation of a negation loss in this paper.
+Similarly, TripletCLIP \citep{Patel2024-ur} generated fully synthetic negative vision-language pairs.
+An LLM creates hard negative captions and a text-to-image model synthesizes corresponding negative images.
+Training sought to align positive image-caption pairs and push away negative pairs.